MaFer74/profile-generator/README.md

 ## Installation

-For the creation of this application, I installed Node and their dependencies, and create Package.json and package-lock.json.
+For the creation of this application, I installed Node and their dependencies, and create Package.json and package-lock.json, and inquirer.
+Then I created the employee list where I was able to use inquirer to code the questions and answers to deploy the tem in individual cards fro easy review and access.

-The installed all the dependecies: jest and enquirer

 ## Usage

-Provide instructions and examples for use.
-Include screenshots as needed.

-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
-Then, using the relative filepath, add it to your README using the following syntax:
+In the terminal you run node index, then it will prompt questions that the user has to fill, and choose the different employees, when finished the application will generate an HTML that will display the cards with all the information of each employee.

 ![screenshot](starter/images/screenshot.png)